srujanarao/Price-Scraping/README.md

 python3 sku_US.py input_file_US.csv
 ```

-:page_facing_up: Passing Input Files: Command line arguments and setting IDE script parameters
+:page_facing_up: Passing Input Files
 ---
+#### 1. Command Line Arguments
-1. The first way of passing an input file to the script is through ```command line arguments```.
+The first way of passing an input file to the script is through ```command line arguments```.
 Ensure that the input files are saved in the same folder as the .py scripts.
 ```
 python3 sku_CA.py input_file_CA.csv
 ```
+#### 2. Setting IDE script parameters
-2. You can also make us of ```Script Parameters``` of an IDE like PyCharm to automatically submit the input file.
+You can also make us of ```Script Parameters``` of an IDE like PyCharm to automatically submit the input file.
 ```
 Run/Edit Configurations -> Fill '-s' in 'Interpreter Options' and 'input_file_name' in 'Parameters'
 ```